 Once an EAL student has reached the end of their respective A, B or C pathway and achieved the standard in all three language modes of Speaking and Listening, Reading and Viewing and Writing, they can be transferred to the Victorian Curriculum F-10 English for assessment and reporting purposes.

 Sample progressions along the pathways of the Victorian Curriculum F-10 EAL are provided by the VCAA.
-The department has developed additional pathways and transitions that can support teacher understanding of the typical language learning pathways of EAL learners.
+The department has developed that can support teacher understanding of the typical language learning pathways of EAL learners.

 Reviewed 15 March 2022